morrownr/Monitor_Mode/Monitor_Mode.md

 Note: This option may not work with some driver/adapter combinations (I'm looking at you Realtek).
 If this option does not work, you can use Option 2 or the `start-mon.sh` script that was previously mentioned.

+Note: Where <wlan0> is used while manually providing commands, you will need to substitute your wifi interface name.

 ```
 sudo airmon-ng start <wlan0>
 ```